vic-hozo/data-analyst-portfolio/tableau-superstore-sales-dashboard/README.md

 # Superstore Sales & Profit Dashboard

-## 📊 Project Overview
+## Project Overview

-An interactive Tableau dashboard analyzing sales and profitability performance across products, categories, regions, and customer segments.
+An interactive Tableau dashboard analyzing sales and profit performance using the Superstore dataset.

-## 🎯 Objectives

-- Analyze sales and profit trends over time
-- Identify top-performing products and categories
-- Compare regional sales and profitability
-- Identify products with high sales but low profitability

-## 🛠️ Tools Used
+## Tools Used

-- Tableau Public
+* Tableau Public
-- Excel / CSV
+* Excel / CSV

-## 📈 Dashboard
+## Dashboard Highlights

-The dashboard includes:

-- Total Sales
-- Total Profit
-- Total Orders
-- Profit Margin
+* Total Sales, Profit, Orders, and Profit Margin
-- Sales & Profit Trends
+* Sales & Profit Trends
-- Sales by Category
+* Sales by Category
-- Profit by Sub-Category
+* Profit by Sub-Category
-- Regional Performance
+* Regional Performance
-- Top 10 Products
+* Top 10 Products
-- Sales vs. Profit Analysis
+* Sales vs. Profit Analysis

-## 🔍 Key Insights
+## Key Insights

--
--
--

-## 🔗 Tableau Public
+* Technology generated the highest sales among the three major categories.
+* The West region generated strong overall sales and profitability, followed by the East region.
+* Sales and profit generally followed a similar upward trend over time, with noticeable increases toward the later months of the year.
+* Higher sales did not always result in higher profit, highlighting the importance of monitoring profitability alongside revenue.